Tuition: AQA Psychology

 I gave up classroom teaching in 2014 to fulfil the increasing demand for my tutoring services following our move to Bradford in 2012.

-I thoroughly enjoy working with bright young people interested in the behavioural sciences and find that my work as an adult trainer and counsellor/therapist, as well as my previous experience in consultancy, enables me to bring ‘real life’ applications into the classroom which help bring academic Psychology and Sociology so much more alive for the students.
+I thoroughly enjoy working with bright young people interested in the behavioural sciences and find that my work as an adult trainer, as well as my previous experience in counselling/therapy and consultancy, enables me to bring ‘real life’ applications into the classroom which help bring academic Psychology so much more alive for the students.
 (Conversely, I also find that the academic research I do for the tuition extends my own understanding and makes my work as a trainer and counsellor/therapist that much more effective.)
-As a former head of department, I understand how exam boards such as AQA work and I maintain contact with key influencers at AQA such as Cara Flanagan.
+As a former head of department, I understand how exam boards such as AQA work and I maintain occasional contact with key influencers at AQA such as Cara Flanagan.

-With regard to exam boards, having taught earlier versions and ‘dabbled’ in the new (2015) OCR and Edexcel specifications for the previous 2 years, I have now decided to focus exclusively on the AQA specifications in Psychology and Sociology.
-Partly this is market-driven – AQA have close to 80% of the market – and partly so I can undertake further training with AQA and develop my expertise further.
-If I have the time, I am willing to support students doing other specifications and university access courses purely in terms of psychological and/or sociological content.
+With regard to exam boards, having taught earlier versions and ‘dabbled’ in the ‘new’ (2015) OCR and Edexcel specifications for the previous 2 years, in 2017 I took the decision to focus exclusively on the AQA specifications in Psychology and Sociology.
+Partly this was market-driven – AQA have close to 80% of the market – and partly so I could undertake further training with AQA and develop my expertise further.
+If I have the time, I am willing to support students doing other specifications and university access courses purely in terms of psychological content.
 I do not claim any specification-specific knowledge other than with AQA.
 On this basis I have previously supported Psychology students beyond A-Level and in one case all the way to obtaining her degree.
 I will continue to provide this higher level support, if requested – though I am careful not to work beyond my competences.

 Private tuition sessions usually take place in the dedicated office/tuition room in my house and normally last one hour.
 Though I prefer to work from home (for easy access to my resources), I will travel short(ish) distances to tutees – though I charge extra to cover my time and travel costs*.